-There are a number mHealth services in the market today, but few currently demonstrate scale, replication or significant impact.
+There are many mHealth services in the market today, but few currently demonstrate scale, replication or significant impact.
 A study conducted by the GSMA, reviewing almost 700 mHealth services, showed that less than 1% of these significantly impact health outcomes.
 Four key barriers were identified – fragmentation of service delivery, lack of scale across the full reach of mobile networks, limited replication and misalignment of the value proposition between mobile and health stakeholders.

 Contact us to learn more about the Mobile for Development mHealth programme and how your organisation can get involved.